jdayxjr/N315-homework-5/readme.md

 At the bottom of each page, the footer offers quick links to different sections and icons for social media platforms (Facebook, Instagram, Twitter).

 ### Who is Doing What
+Jay:
+-added jquery and json files
+ -nav bar completed for website
+ -added in app and page.js for routes and model js got footer to work navigation bar to be functional for most of the site -added back and finished cart.html also added bookclub.html -changed footer text
+ -added in e-book.html
+ -added the blog.html to website
+ -added feb-blogs.html to pages
+ -added bookclub.html into to pages
+ -changed and added e-switch page and scss file -changed font family on strtucture.scss file
+ -removed text-transform from class bloginfotxt touppercase -fixed heading on bookclubs page
+ -fixed text and align it to the center on e-switch page changed color to white
 Charley:

 -added about page in about.hmtl